Amphetamines are stimulants which act on the central nervous system to delay fatigue and increase alertness.

 - Narcolepsy (a neurological condition resulting in disturbed night-time sleep and periods of excessive daytime sleepiness)

 - Chronic fatigue syndrome (a poorly understood condition characterised by muscle and joint pain, cognitive difficulty, and chronic mental and physical exhaustion)

 Amphetamines have been used by drug cheating athletes to resist fatigue and increase alertness, although use appears to have diminished due to publicity over its negative side-effects.
 There is also evidence that Amphetamines are capable of increasing speed, power, endurance, and concentration.

 Side-Effects of Amphetamines

-The main adverse affect of Amphetamine use is the associated addiction.
+The main adverse effect of Amphetamine use is with associated addiction.
 Athletes can become dependant on the drug, resulting in long-term use and a higher risk of more severe side-effects.
 Even short-term use can produce the following side-effects: